gjcasanova/minerva/README.md

     $ cookiecutter https://github.com/gjcasanova/minerva.git

-Now jump into your project folder and create a new virtual environment.
-If you are already using one you must deactivate.

-    (.venv) $ deactivate
+The virtual environment will be created automatically, and the required dependencies will be installed.
+Simply navigate to your project folder and activate the virtual environment to get started.

     $ cd my_project_directory

-    $ python3 -m venv .venv

     $ source .venv/bin/activate

-Then install the requirements.
+You can check the dependencies installed.

-    (.venv) $ pip install --use-pep517 -r requirements.txt
+    (.venv) $ pip list

-Finally set your repository up.

-    (.venv) $ git init

-    (.venv) $ git add -A

-    (.venv) $ pre-commit

-    (.venv) $ git commit -m "my_commit_message"
+The pre-commit module will be set up, and the initial commit will be saved automatically.
+If needed, you can set a remote origin by following the steps below

     (.venv) $ git remote add origin https://github.com/my_username/my_repository.git